msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/index.md

 ## Activities

   - [Using the Azure Portal : tutorial and video](azure_portal_walkthrough.md)
-    *This is a more detailed tutorial and video of the quick walk-through we did during our live sessison for Week 1 on September 3*
+    *This is a more detailed tutorial and video of the quick walk-through we did during our live session for Week 1 on September 3*

 ## Fellowship Meeting